Are you interest in learning how to season a turkey with the best seasoning and spices for the ultimate holiday meal? Here’s how to do it right.

 Okay, great, so how do I season a turkey with a wet seasoning?

-Before seasoning your turkey you actually need to follow these simple steps:
+Before seasoning your turkey, you need to follow these simple steps:

 - Defrost your turkey.
 The Serious Eats has a wonderful guide on how to defrost and prep a turkey.
 It is usually recommended to defrost the bird by placing it on the last shelf of your refrigerator.
 After defrosting, remove the packaging and the giblets (set aside to make a creole sauce or stock).